-If you're a high school or university student interested in Rural General Practice experience or rural health scholarships, you've come to the right place!
-Right now is an exciting time to be involved in Rural General Practice with many opportunities and options open to you for a future career as a Rural General Practitioner.
+Right now is an exciting time to be involved in rural health with many opportunities and options open to you for a future career as a rural health practitioner.

-For rural and regional students looking for help with tertiary study, the Country Education Foundation of Australia's Scholarships Guide is definitely worth a look http://engage.cef.org.au/directory/scholarship.
-The Guide contains over 1,000 scholarships from grants for textbooks to university fees and living expenses.
+For rural and regional students looking for help with tertiary study, the Country Education Foundation of Australia's Scholarships Guide is definitely worth a look.
+The Guide contains more than 1,000 scholarships from grants for textbooks to university fees and living expenses.